SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex9/readme.md

 >>
 >> **Info**:
 >> By executing the draft action `ACTIVATE` on a draft instance, you copy the draft instance to active application buffer.
 It invokes the `PREPARE` and a modify request to change the active BO instance according to the state of the draft instance.
 Once the active instance is successfully created or updated, the draft instance is discarded.
 The activate action does not save the active instance on the database.
 The actual save is executed separately, either by `COMMIT ENTITIES` via EML or by calling the save sequence in case of OData.
+In the case of OData requests, this is automatically done by the RAP framework.
 >> The activate action is only possible on draft instances.
 >>
 >> **Read more**: [Creating Active Data](https://help.sap.com/docs/BTP/923180ddb98240829d935862025004d6/e61754e947724d1c90676b2605ee453f.html)